 During the session three meals are served per weekday.
 Except for Saturday 21 June, Sunday 22 June, no lunches will be served on weekends or during the Long Weekend (10-13 July).
 Residents are encouraged to pack a lunch at breakfast.
 Tea and coffee will be available throughout the day.
 The meal hours are:

 * Dinner is served fairly early due to the many evening events.

 The food served is typically Norwegian.
 This means fish is served 2-3 times a week, pork products are often mixed with non-pork products, and fresh fruits and vegetables are not readily available.
 The food, however, is always hearty and nutritious.

 Special diets cannot be accommodated at the dormitory.
 Some adjustments in the menu are made to suit the international makeup of the ISS student body.
 For example, halal meat will be served at least once a week.
 The only alternative to the standard menu will be plain vegetarian food that includes eggs and dairy products.

 Ramadan 2014.
 The month of Ramadan is due to start around 29 June 2014 and end 28 July 2014.
-The kitchen staff is, unfortunately, unable to accommodate students who fast and offer special Ramadan meals (iftar).
+The kitchen staff is, unfortunately, unable to offer special Ramadan meals (Iftar).
 In Norway, the days are long and the nights are short.
 Please plan your trip accordingly.

 We encourage off-campus students to enjoy meals at the cafeteria at Blindern.
 For an all you can eat buffet, one breakfast meal costs NOK 50, while one lunch or dinner meal is NOK 80.